 Responsibilities as International House Sitters

 While there are numerous benefits to house and pet sitting international, there are also many responsibilities that come with a pet sitting house exchange.
 Owners typically welcome housesitters into their home for a couple of reasons: To look after pets and to care for the house – both of which are significant obligations for the housesitter.

 House pet sitters are expected to step in and take care of the animals just as the owner would.
-This means adhering to the walking routines, feeding schedules and pet interaction that the owner outlines.
-For example, some pets can only be left alone for a limited number of hours at a time or need to be walked multiple times a day.
-Pet care is a priority – and it can have an effect on city sightseeing and exploration.
+This means adhering to exercise routines, feeding schedules and pet interaction that the owner outlines.
+For example, some pets can only be left alone for a limited number of hours or need to be walked multiple times a day.
+Pet care is a priority – and it can have an effect on sightseeing and exploration.

-Additionally, sitters need to be willing (and prepared!) to get care for the pet if it gets injured or sick.
+Additionally, sitters need to be willing (and prepared!) to get care for the pet if they get injured or sick.
 This means having a plan – and flexibility – if you need to make a trip to the vet.

 While most homeowners only expect basic home care, the responsibility of management and maintenance will fall on the sitter during their stay.
 If something breaks or goes awry during the housesit – like a plumbing issue – the sitter will need to be able to communicate the issues and be on hand to help the owner resolve them.
 And, unlike staying in hotels or an Airbnb apartment while on vacation, sitters need to thoroughly clean the house (or spaces used) for the owner’s return.

 How We Became International Pet Sitters

 When we initially started traveling full time in 2014, house and pet sitting was not part of our plan.
 I have never been a pet owner and it had been years since Kris had pets.
 However, we heard of other full-time travelers who were house sitting in Europe…and we were fascinated by their stories.
 We finally came around to the idea – and now we can’t imagine our travels without housesitting.